dgleba/g2responsive/Readme.md

 visibility:list=visible
 ```

-below is an example of what to add to *your_table.php* (where your_table is the name of the table in your application):
+Below is an example of what to add to *your_table.php* (where your_table is the name of the table in your application):

 ```
 function __sql__()